 - NVIDIA’s DLSS (3.0 in the latest models) leverages AI-powered Tensor Cores for significant upscaling and performance gains.

-- AMD FSR (FidelityFX Super Resolution) is more hardware-agnostic but offers slightly reduced quality compared to DLSS.
+- AMD FSR (FidelityFX Super Resolution) is more hardware-agnostic but offers slightly lower quality than DLSS.

 -